Welcome to the Wilson Museum Campus

 A step back in time would not be complete without a visit to the campus hub where craftsmen demonstrate the tools and techniques of their trades, including a woodturner in the the Barn and a blacksmith in the Blacksmith Shop.
 Once you've been to the blacksmith shop and seen what fire can create, take a peek into the Pump House Display to learn about Castine's early firefighting history.
 Push the button and watch in wonder as the gears and levers make the alarm bell ring!

 There is so much to see here.
 One visit is never enough and doesn’t have to be.
 Throughout the year look for special events and their details on the Museum’s Calendar of Events.
-And follow us on .
+Sign up for our e-newsletter HERE and follow us on .

 |HOME | WILSON MUSEUM | JOHN PERKINS HOUSE | BLACKSMITH SHOP